Ron Moody: Career

 Moody appeared in several children's television series, including the voice of Badger and Toad in the TV Adaptation of Colin Dann's The Animals of Farthing Wood, Noah's Island, Telebugs, and Into the Labyrinth.
 Among his better known roles was that of Prime Minister Rupert Mountjoy in the comedy The Mouse on the Moon (1963), alongside Margaret Rutherford, with whom he appeared again the following year in Murder Most Foul (1964), one of Rutherford's Miss Marple films.
 He played French entertainer and mime artist The Great Orlando in the 1963 Cliff Richard film Summer Holiday.
 He appeared as Hopkirk in the 1966 episode entitled "Honey For the Prince" of The Avengers.
-He acted again with former Oliver! co-star Jack Wild in Flight of the Doves (1971).
+He acted again with former Oliver!
+Co-star Jack Wild in Flight of the Doves (1971).

 In 1969, Moody was offered, but declined, the lead role in Doctor Who, following the departure of Patrick Troughton from the part.
 He later told many people (including Doctor Who companion Elisabeth Sladen) that declining the role was a decision he subsequently regretted.
-He played Ippolit Vorobyaninov alongside Frank Langella (as Ostap Bender) in Mel Brooks' version of The Twelve Chairs (1970).
+He played Ippolit Vorobyaninov alongside Frank Langella (as Ostap Bender) in Mel Brooks' version of The Twelve Chairs (1970).In 1995 he appeared in the UK's longest running TV comedy series 'Last of the Summer Wine' as Lieutenant Willoughby.
 In 2003, he starred in the black comedy Paradise Grove alongside Rula Lenska, and played Edwin Caldecott, an old nemesis of Jim Branning on the BBC soap EastEnders.
 In 2005, he acted in the Big Finish Productions Doctor Who audio play Other Lives, playing the Duke of Wellington.
-He made several appearances in BBC TVs long running variety show, The Good Old Days, enacting pastiche/comic Victorian melodramas.
+He made several appearances in BBC TVs long-running variety show, The Good Old Days, enacting pastiche/comic Victorian melodramas.

 Moody wrote a novel, The Devil You Don't, which was published by Robson Books, London, in 1980.

 In 2004, the British ITV1 nostalgia series After They Were Famous hosted a documentary of the surviving cast of the film Oliver!
 Several of the film's musical numbers were reenacted.
 Moody, then 80 but still spry, and Jack Wild (seriously ill with oral cancer at the time) recreated their dance from the closing credits of the film.

-Moody appeared in an episode of BBC1's Casualty (aired on 30 January 2010) as a Scottish patient who had served with the Black Watch during the Second World War.
-On 30 June 2010, Moody appeared on stage at the end of a performance of Cameron Mackintosh's revival of Oliver! and made a humorous speech about the show's 50th anniversary.
+Moody was a guest star in an episode of ITV's long-running police drama The Bill in 2004 along with actress Mollie Sugden and appeared in BBC1's Casualty (aired on 30 January 2010) as a Scottish patient who had served with the Black Watch during the Second World War.
+On 30 June 2010, Moody appeared on stage at the end of a performance of Cameron Mackintosh's revival of Oliver!
+And made a humorous speech about the show's 50th anniversary.
 He then reprised the "Pick a Pocket or Two" number with the cast.

-Family

-Moody married a Pilates teacher, Therese Blackbourn, in 1985.
-The couple had six children.
+Moody was a supporter of Tottenham Hotspur F.C.